sagemath/sage/src/doc/en/developer/github.rst

     stopgap("This code contains bugs and may be mathematically unreliable.", ISSUE_NUM)

 Replace ``ISSUE_NUM`` by the reference number for the stopgap issue.
 On the stopgap issue, enter the reference number for the stopgap PR.
-Stopgap issues should be marked as critical.
+Stopgap issues and PRs should be marked as critical.

 ..
 NOTE::